maruchiso/ticket-system-C-/README.md

 # ticket-system
-Ticket system written in Django
+Ticket system to manage IT problems in company